Trump lauds ouster of Syria’s al-Assad as ‘unfriendly takeover’ by Turkiye

 On the domestic front, Trump weighed in on a slate of reported drone sightings in the eastern US.

-Federal law enforcement officials have said most of the sightings are believed to be of manned aircraft flying regular routes and there did not appear to be a national security threat.
+Federal law enforcement officials have said most of the sightings are believed to be of crewed aircraft flying regular routes and there did not appear to be a national security threat.

 Trump called for more transparency.